 a) Area of use

-Regarding the colors, because the paint doesn’t really absorb the condensation but instead reflects it, you should choose a color that doesn’t easily show the droplets of water.
+Regarding the colors, because the paint doesn’t really absorb the condensation but instead reflects it, you should choose a color that doesn’t easily show the water droplets.

-So, make sure to check the ratings of the paint’s performance and read up on reviews from past customers to ensure you are getting a quality product.
+So, check the ratings of the paint’s performance and read up on reviews from past customers to ensure you are getting a quality product.

-Ronseal anti-condensation paint is specifically the one that I have tried my hands on, and it worked great to stop the beads of condensation on my windows in the bathroom.
+Ronseal anti-condensation paint is precisely the one I have tried my hands on, and it worked great to stop the beads of condensation on my windows in the bathroom.

 Damp-Proof vs. Anti-Condensation Paint – What’s the Difference?